 The Riglar lab uses a combination of synthetic biology, imaging and sequencing based approaches to better understand the function of the gut and its microbiota during health and disease.
 We use this knowledge to develop innovative technologies, such as living engineered probiotics, to probe and control the gut environment.

-We are always excited to hear from enthusiastic, talented people who are interested in working with us.
+We are always excited to hear from enthusiastic people who are interested in working with us.
 Please get in touch to discuss whether there are opportunities available.

 et al., 2019, Synthetic Gene Circuits Enable Systems-Level Biosensor Trigger Discovery at the Host-Microbe Interface., Msystems, Vol:4, ISSN:2379-5077